lingar-poc/-java-multithreading-exercise-demo-box-of-items/Readme.md

 And each item generator can generates only 20 items.

-You have two steps -
+## You have two steps -
+### Step 1
-1- Make a service that will take the box and will fill it with items until it's full.
+1- See the service called "FillingMachine"  that will take a box and will fill it with items until it's full.
 First do it with simple way  of single threading.
 - Make output of the time that take the box to become full.
 - You don't need to put the items in the order.